 Save Dispatchers and Drivers Time

 A route planner also dispatches drivers automatically, eliminating the need for drivers to spend a substantial amount of time discussing assignments for the day with their managers or dispatchers.

 Provide Data-Driven Insights

-Truck route planners don't just provide the most optimal routes or automate driver assignments.
+Truck routing tools don't just provide the most optimal routes or automate driver assignments.
 They also offer operators and managers a way of determining the problematic areas of their delivery operations, thanks to the software's built-in reporting capabilities.

 Managers and operators can track various metrics using route planners.
 These metrics might include on-time rates, service times, successful deliveries, idle time, and drop-offs per pick-up—with the result being that it’s easier to get a handle on what’s actually going in delivery processes that might otherwise be fairly opaque.